guy-murphy/inversion-dev/Inversion/api.md

 Produces an JSON representation of the collection  to a provided writer.

 * `writer`: The  [Newtonsoft.Json.JsonWriter](T-Newtonsoft.Json.JsonWriter)  the representation is written to.
+## `P:Inversion.Collections.ConcurrentDataCollection`1.Label`
+The label that should be used for the collection in any notation presenting the collection.

+#### Remarks
+This will default to "list".

+## `T:Inversion.Collections.ConcurrentDataDictionary`1`
+A thread-safe dictionary of key-value pairs where the key is a string and the dictionary itself implements `IData`

+`TValue`: The type of the element values.

 ## `T:Inversion.Collections.IDataDictionary`1`
 Represents a generic dictionary that implements  [Inversion.IData](T-Inversion.IData) , where the keys are strings.